 Oneness exists as an entity – this is the proposition.

 In this book we introduce Oneness as a concept – an idea to explore, to experiment, to refute, to discuss.
-In this way we can remain objective by minimizing our reliance on personal belief, at least at this stage of inquiry.
+We can therefore remain objective by minimizing our reliance on personal belief, at least at this stage of inquiry.
 The concept of Oneness is a difficult one, beyond reason, and almost impossible to imagine.
 It is why we begin by exploring the logic of Oneness.
 Can it make sense, can it be illustrated, can it be felt, and most important, can it serve us?

 As titled, this book is an introduction to Oneness, it is like a seed initiating a growth spurt for a global adjustment at this time and place in our evolution.
 The exploration does not end with theoretical ideas, nor even with the actual experience.
-Once the concept is realized we can delve into the science, mathematics, and physics underlying the structure of Oneness, once again reinforcing its logic.
-That work has already been started but beyond the scope of this book.
+We may find ways of exploring structural evidence of Oneness using theoretical tools currently available but unrefined and beyond the introductory scope of this book.

 The equation describing Oneness, concept = entity is constant.
-We are not attempting to substantiate the concept for the purpose of blindly believing in the entity.
-The equation is an essential element of the inside/outside paradigm and is the key for maintaining a balanced life.
+We are not attempting to substantiate the concept for the purpose of blindly embracing the entity.
+The equation is an essential element of the inside/outside paradigm we will be illustrating and is the key for not only delving into an exploration of Oneness but also for maintaining a balanced life.

 In essence, this is my introduction to you based on a lifetime of observation, research, and experience.
-This book contains some exercises that may be useful in accelerating your investigation of these ideas.
-To begin things off I offer a crypto-key in the form of a mental exercise.
-Here is a sentence, a slogan, a mantra, a message, whatever you wish to call it, useful in observing the effects of the Oneness experience:
+To aid in the exploration we include a few exercises perhaps useful in accelerating your investigation of these ideas.
+To begin things off I offer a crypto-key in the form of a mental exercise I have found extremely useful.
+Here is a sentence, a slogan, a mantra, a message to incorporate into your mindset, useful in enhancing everyday life and a key element in observing the effects of the Oneness experience:

 "Good Timing and Synchronicity.”

-Carry it within you as you partake on this journey.
+Carry it within you as you embark on this journey.

-The journey to finding Oneness depends on accepting an idea not rooted in logic.
+The journey to finding Oneness depends on accepting a concept not rooted in logic.
 It must therefore be analyzed, put to tests, and ultimately, experienced.
-So we begin by laying out three postulates, statements to be examined and either accepted or rejected:
+So, we begin by laying out three postulates, statements to be examined and either accepted or rejected:

 1. Oneness exists (theory).